➡️Jump to Recipe⬅️

 Nothing says summer like pesto.
 I LOVE pesto and recently have started experimenting outside the basil box.
 You can get super creative with pestos, using different greens such as kale and arugula or herbs like cilantro and parsley.
 They’re all rich in antioxidants and nutrients.
+I happen to love cilantro, so I created this creamy vegan cilantro pesto, but you could use other herbs or combinations of herbs you like.

 Let’s take a look at the benefits this pesto provides